what taxes do i have to pay when i sell my house Oregon

 How can I reduce the taxes owed when I sell my Oregon property?

-To lower taxes owed, you could offset gains with losses from other investments or use the primary residence exclusion.
+You could offset gains with losses from other investments or use the primary residence exclusion to lower taxes owed.
 It’s best to plan with a financial or real estate expert.

 Are there any taxes specific to military personnel selling a house in Oregon?